Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 The ICB has study guides available to help you prepare for the IC&RC ADC exam.

-You’ll immediately receive a score upon finishing the exam; however, you must wait until you receive word from ICB (about 7 to 10 days after taking the exam) to complete the final step in the application process, which includes paying the initial certification fee.
+You’ll immediately receive a score upon finishing the exam.
+You must wait to receive confirmation from ICB to complete the final step in the application process, which includes paying the initial certification fee.
+Processing times may vary; please check with the ICB for current timelines.

 With a Higher Degree and More Experience Comes Advanced Certification Options

-All that hard-earned education and experience pays off in Illinois, where you can earn successively more advanced credentials in substance abuse counseling, shown here :
+All that hard-earned education and experience pays off in Illinois, where you can earn successively more advanced credentials in substance abuse counseling.
+The ICB offers several advanced certifications, including:

 Substance Abuse Counselor Jobs in Illinois